I implemented IAM authentication from AgentCore Runtime to AgentCore Gateway using MCP Proxy for AWS

 endpoint Gateway URL AgentCore Gateway endpoint URL

-The rest is nearly identical to a standard MCP Client implementation.
+The rest is almost the same as a regular MCP Client implementation.

 mcp_factory = lambda: aws_iam_streamablehttp_client(